jkobject/.github/README.md

 # Welcome to Cantini Lab!

-Single-cell high-throughput sequencing, a major breakthrough in life sciences, allows to access the integrated molecular profiles of thousands of cells in a single experiment.
+Single-cell high-throughput sequencing, a major breakthrough in life sciences, allows us to access the integrated molecular profiles of thousands of cells in a single experiment.
 This abundance of data provides tremendous power to unveil unknown cellular mechanisms.
 However, single-cell data are so massive and complex that it has become challenging to give clues to their underlying biological processes.

 The [machine learning for integrative genomics G5 group](https://research.pasteur.fr/en/team/machine-learning-for-integrative-genomics/) works at the interphase of machine learning and genomics, developing methods exploiting the full richness and complementarity of the available single-cell data to derive actionable biological knowledge.